 While it may be unusual for cats to be in potential states, Wigner considered it intolerable for humans to be in such a state.
 So to get out of this mess, Wigner proposed that the projection happens with the involvement of nonphysical consciousness.
 When Schrödinger opens the cage and looks at the cat, first his eye is in a potential state, "eye with image of live cat" and "eye with image of dead cat."
 Next, his brain is in a potential state, "experiencing seeing a dead cat" and "experiencing seeing a live cat."
 But it is at this point that we cannot go any further, Wigner argued, for Schrödinger is only ever conscious of one actual experience or another.
 And there should be no doubt about this for him: it is an undeniable fact that anything appearing in his consciousness is actually in one state or another.
 When he looks at a cat it is always actually dead or actually alive (or at least actually in some state or another).
 Never is he conscious of a cat in a potential combination of two mutually exclusive actual states.
 Thus, Wigner argued, the potential must become actual when it appears in Schrödinger's consciousness.
 Nothing physical—not the cat, not the eye, not the brain—can project the state vector.
 Only a nonphysical consciousness can do it.
 The buck stops with consciousness.

-Incredibly, in order to account for the actual existence of anything physical, we are forced by Wigner's argument to recognize the existence of a nonphysical consciousness.
+Incredibly, in order to account for the actual existence of any unique and definite measurement result, Wigner argues, we must recognize the existence of a nonphysical consciousness.
 The world cannot be just a bunch of inert matter, a collection of objects.
-There must also be a subject, a consciousness apart from objects, which is aware of them.
-Although this may seem at first to be a somewhat radical proposal for a scientist to make, when one reflects for just a moment, it is not hard to see why this must be so.
+There must also be a subject, a consciousness, apart from objects, which is aware of them.
+There is a similar argument in the context of classical physics.
 Just consider the simple question, "how is it that I am seeing anything at all?"
 Is there something like a little TV in your head?
 But then who is watching it?
 And then how is it that they see anything?
 By trying to account for the seeing of anything with a brain or a TV or any other material mechanism we are just adding more objects, and leaving the question unanswered: what sees any of these objects at all?
-To escape this infinite regress, we must recognize a subjective awareness apart from all objects.
-Similarly, to account for actual existence at all, we must recognize a subject, or consciousness, which—by its very nature—is not another physical object in the system.
-So when any object is not in your conscious awareness—an atom, a bottle, a cat, your own body, a thought in your brain—it is (according to quantum mechanics) in a potential state.
+One escape of this infinite regress is to recognize a subjective awareness apart from all objects.
+Similarly, to account for actual existence at all, we recognize a subject, or consciousness, which—by its very nature—is not another physical object in the system.
+So when any object is not in your conscious awareness—an atom, a bottle, a cat, your own body, a thought in your brain—it is (according to Wigner's interpretation of quantum mechanics) in a potential state.

-What Wigner's solution proposes is that the human consciousness present in individuals is what projects the potential to the actual.
+What Wigner's interpretation proposes is that the human consciousness present in individuals is what projects the potential to the actual.
 Thus, not only can Wigner's consciousness project the cat's state, but Schrödinger or any other person can as well.
 This solution not only solves the problem of projection, but it also prevents Schrödinger from existing in a potential state—a proposition which Wigner just could not tolerate.
-But while the insight that a nonphysical consciousness is necessary for the world to become actual is brilliant, Wigner's restriction of this consciousness to human individuals has serious faults.
+But Wigner's restriction of this consciousness to human individuals has serious faults.

 To illuminate the problems with Wigner's proposal, let us look at his argument for making human consciousness special.
 "O.K.", Wigner says, "suppose Schrödinger was in a potential state before I looked at him.
 Now, after I look at him I ask Schrödinger what he felt before I looked at him.
 Surely he will not say that he was in a potential state!
 Thus," Wigner concludes, "Schrödinger must have been in an actual state before I looked at him."
 As convincing as this may sound, Wigner's argument proves nothing.
 Suppose we replaced Schrödinger with a sophisticated robot.
 The robot would never say it was in a superposition either, for when Wigner looks at it, the robot will actualize into a state which had recorded either a live cat or a dead cat.
 Similarly, when Wigner looks at Schrödinger, Schrödinger will actualize into a state "Schrödinger with the memory of having seen a live cat" or "Schrödinger with the memory of having seen a dead cat."
 So there is no evidence that Schrödinger is any different than a robot or a cat.
 After all, as far as Wigner is concerned, Schrödinger's body and brain are made of atoms just like the radioactive atom, all of which will be in potential states until Wigner looks at them.